 12-Step Sober Living

-This kind of facility often springs to mind when people discuss the sober living concept.
+Twelve-step sober homes often spring to mind when people discuss the sober living concept.
 Here, people who are in the midst of a recovery from an addiction issue have the opportunity to live with others who are also in recovery.
-The house is run democratically, meaning that the leadership of the house is usually undertaken by a resident of that home.
-There are no counselors or treatment professionals on site who can assist with the treatment process.
+These houses are usually run democratically, meaning that the leadership of the house is usually undertaken by a resident of that home.
+There are usually no counselors or treatment professionals on site who can assist with the treatment process.

 Sober Living Apartments